Opthimo/Packaging-a-Python-Application-with-Docker/README.md

 ## Questions

 1. What are the advantages of using Docker over virtual environments for Python?

+Docker packages the entire OS environment, not just Python packages.
+This means identical behavior across all machines regardless of host OS differences.
+Virtual environments only isolate Python packages but still depend on system-level configurations.

 2. What are the limitations of using `requirements.txt` compared to more modern tools?

+No dependency conflict resolution

 3. How does Docker help ensure that dependencies remain consistent across different environments?

+Immutable base images ensure identical Python installations across builds.
+Each container has an isolated filesystem eliminating host system interference.

+When you push a Docker image, you're storing the entire built environment, not just code.
+Everyone pulling that image gets exactly the same pre-built environment with zero variability.

 ## Advice